rails/rails/guides/source/initialization.md

 ### `rails/commands/command_tasks.rb`

 When one types an incorrect rails command, the `run_command` is responsible for throwing an error message.
-If the command is valid, a function of the same name is called.
+If the command is valid, a method of the same name is called.

 ```ruby